Women's health (20)

 Why bother with fitness during menopause?

-Whether you've exercised faithfully for years or you haven't been physically active, physical activity during and after menopause offers many benefits.
+Whether you've exercised faithfully for years or you haven't been active, physical activity during and after menopause offers many benefits.
 For example, regular physical activity can:

 - Strengthen your bones.
 Physical activity can slow bone loss after menopause, which lowers the risk of fractures and osteoporosis.